 I have never fully tested Mobel on a Chromebook.
 I have run it briefly on a Lenovo Chromebook running Chrome OS 89, and it appeared to work well, particularly in full screen (but don't change screen orientation while ringing!).
 Also, some people have told me that it does work on their Chromebook.
 One user agreed that it is best run in full screen - otherwise the circle of ropes/bells is tiny, and their version of ChromeOS did not allow them to resize the window; they also said not to have the Orientation Lock turned on.
 One other user has reported an intermittent problem when starting the bells to ring; I don't know what version of Chrome OS this was.

-One user also reported running Abel on Chromebook.
-They said:
+Two users also reported running Abel on Chromebook.
+One said:

 "I decided to purchase CrossOver from Code Weavers.
 This uses ChromeOS's ability to run Linux to install virtual containers, called bottles, in which you can install Windows programs and then run as seemingly native within Chromebook.